Lorena-Mattos/Lorena-Mattos/README.md

 ## 👦🏻 Curiosidades
 - 🔭 I’m currently working on a new project
-- 🌱 I’m currently learning HTML, CSS and JavaScript
+- 🌱 I’m currently learning Python, HTML, CSS and JavaScript
 - 😄 Pronouns: She and Her
 - ⚡ Fun fact: I love animals, games and super heroes